-There are plenty of jobs in Australia for foreigners.
+Many people dream about moving to Australia.
+Fortunately, there are plenty of jobs in Australia for foreigners!

 Australian employers are very open minded, and if you’re a foreigner with the right skill set, they’ll be happy to take a chance with you and offer you a job.
 Nearly one third of Australian citizens were born overseas.
 That’s the highest number in 120 years!

 Right now, many foreigners are trying to get a job in Australia because there are lots of work opportunities there, and lots of companies are willing to hire migrants regardless of where they come from.
 Of course, your English must be pretty good if you want to work in customer service, sales or in the tourism industry.
 But if you have rare skills in IT, for instance, you could get a job in Australia even if your English isn’t perfect.
 What’s important is to show that you are willing to improve your language skills by registering to a course.
 Many companies pay for these lessons.

 If you manage to improve your English language skills, you’ll have better chances to find a well paid job in Australia.
 Don’t forget: Australia is very expensive, so you need to earn a decent income to live there.
 Finally, you need a good looking resume to impress potential employers.
 We recommend WinWay Resume Deluxe, a great software to create a job winning resume in minutes.

 Here are the best Australian jobs for foreigners and expats:

 There are lots of Australian startups willing to hire foreign IT specialists as long as they have the right skills.
 Famous Australian online businesses include Canva.com or Freelancer.com.
 These companies tend to be based in big cities like Sydney or Melbourne, and there’s a shortage of skilled programmers in Australia, so you should really try your luck!